Corporate Governance

 Cross-shareholdings

 DJK’s policy is to hold shares of other companies only when we judge that such shareholdings contribute to the medium- to long-term improvement of DJK’s corporate value, taking into account whether they are necessary for the purpose of business expansion, business creation, maintenance and strengthening of cooperative structures, and business operations.
 If we judge that the rationality of shareholding cannot be verified, the shares are sold after taking into consideration the situation of the cross-shareholding partner.
 The Board of Directors confirms the status of cross-shareholdings each quarter and decides whether to continue or reduce the shareholdings after verifying the purpose, medium- to long-term economic rationality, and whether there is a benefit commensurate with capital cost.
-In the fiscal year ended March 31, 2023, DJK sold out seven stocks and reduced two stocks.
+In the fiscal year ended March 31, 2024, DJK sold out four stocks and reduced one stock.

 Information Disclosure System